-To give some background on this peculiar novella, The Last Days of New Paris, consider this: No adult, dedicated Science Fiction (SF) novel has ever won the Man Booker prize for literature.
+To give some background on this peculiar novella, The Last Days of New Paris, consider this: No dedicated Science Fiction (SF) novel for adults has ever won the Man Booker prize for literature.
 It has been vehemently debated that the Man Booker Prize judges, like the judges of other high-profile, establishment literary awards, shy away from submissions from SF writers, because, firstly, SF is viewed as “low-brow” youth culture writing, being frequently confused with Fantasy writing.
 Secondly, SF is seen as too obscure or leading-edge, and thirdly, they presuppose that in order to understand SF, readers have to have read a lot of it or have specialized knowledge of technology or science, limiting its appeal.

 Practically speaking, SF is often hard to read and appreciate because of futuristic subjects and the introduction of new concepts that authors have to create new words or languages for.
 (For instance Klingon and Na’vi.)
 Both authors and readers need tremendous powers of imagination.
 China Miéville has invented new words and languages for many of his mind-boggling SF works, and in The Last Days of New Paris, he does it again.
 Reading it made me realize that I simply do not know enough about the SF genre.
 It was impossible for me to judge it one way or another.
 A thumbs up or down was out of the question.
 Why?
 Because, apart from producing a doozy of an SF adventure, he turns many SF conventions on their heads in this book.
 It isn’t a Man Booker contender, for the reasons listed above, but is sure is a candidate for every SF literature award out there.

 Imagine the unimaginable